yuval-herman/braude-top/plan.md

 # Considering

+- replace logic for user downloading the entire db
 - get more info on course מחלקה (need to scrape)
 - automatically try to register to courses using user credentials